From Words to Wires: Generating Functioning Electronic Devices from Natural Language Descriptions: Experiment 1: Component Knowledge

 \section{Experiment 1: Component Knowledge}

 To design electronic circuits, the designer needs a knowledge of the individual electrical components that can be used to build a circuit.
 One of the most fundamental aspects of this knowledge is the \textit{component pinouts}, or the specific function of each electrical terminal (or \textit{pin}) on a component.
 For example, a light-emitting diode (LED) typically has two pins, one an \textit{anode} where positive voltage is applied, and one a \textit{cathode} where the negative terminal or ground is applied.
-Here we measure large language models' knowledge of component pinouts by asking them to generate pinouts for a large number of common electrical components, and verifying their accuracy.
+Here we measure large language models' knowledge of component pinouts by asking them to generate pinouts for a large number of common electrical components.

 {\flushleft\textbf{Component Pinouts:}} While LEDs and other common components such as resistors and capacitors commonly have two pins, other components have varying numbers of pins, each with different functions.
 For example, a common kind of digital motor called a \textit{hobby servo} typically has three pins: an anode, a cathode, and a digital signal pin that accepts a pulse from a microcontroller that signifies what angle the motor should turn to.
-Common sensors generally have between two and ten pins, depending on their mode of function, and the communication protocols (e.g. digital vs analog) they employ.
+Common sensors generally have between two and ten pins, depending on the communication protocols (e.g. digital vs analog) they employ.
 Similarly, integrated circuits, and microcontrollers in specific, can have as few as 8 pins (such as the \textsc{AtTiny85} microcontroller in Figure~\ref{fig:overview}), but frequently have dozens and occasionally hundreds of unique pins.
-Before a circuit can be designed using a given component, the functions of each pin on that component must be known so they can be appropriately connected to other components toward creating a desired function.
-Connecting components incorrectly will, at best, create a non-functioning device, while at worst will commonly destroy a given component, or the entire device -- so this knowledge is critical.
+Connecting component pins incorrectly in a schematic will cause a device to malfunction, so this knowledge is critical to constructing working circuits.